 Social indicator work and efforts to measure societal progress have been part of the Canadian landscape since the late 1960s.
 And yet, this field of research has received only periodic public attention, insufficient interest during economic slowdowns, and modest traction at the national level.

-As far back as 1999, the Atkinson Charitable Foundation (ACF) recognized the need to create an independent and credible national voice to measure the economic, health, social and environmental wellbeing of Canadians.
-Some of the key historical events that have led to the development of the CIW Network and its signature product, the Canadian Index of Wellbeing include:
+Atkinson Foundation (AF) recognized the need to create an independent and credible national voice to measure the economic, health, social and environmental wellbeing of Canadians.
+Several historical events lead to the development of the CIW:

-- The ACF convened a group of index experts from across Canada, including Statistics Canada.
-The question was posed, "What would it take to create a tool that truly measured Canadian wellbeing?"
-The general consensus was full support for the creation of an index and a clear recognition that such a long-term initiative would require financial support for research, communication and publicity, and a management structure.
+- AF convened a group of index experts from across Canada, including Statistics Canada, asking "What would it take to create a tool that truly measured Canadian wellbeing?"
+AF gained full support for the creation of an index, recognizing that such a long-term initiative would require financial support for research, communication and publicity, and a management structure.

-- The ACF supported the Canadian Policy Research Networks (CPRN) project "Asking Citizens What Matters for Quality of Life (PDF)".
+- AF supported the Canadian Policy Research Networks (CPRN) project "Asking Citizens What Matters for Quality of Life (PDF)".
 The project involved consultations with 346 participants in 40 discussion groups across Canada.

-- Working with CPRN, the ACF developed a prototype of quality of life national indicators.
+- Working with CPRN, AF developed a prototype of quality of life national indicators.
 Read the Indicators of Quality of Life in Canada: A Citizens' Prototype (PDF).

-- The ACF convened a cross-Canada roundtable of leading indicator experts and practitioners.
+- AF convened a cross-Canada roundtable of leading indicator experts and practitioners.
 Participants recognized the need to elevate the profile of wellbeing measurement from local, provincial, and regional levels, to a national platform.

-- The ACF hosted a national working conference of over 60 indicator experts, practitioners and potential users from government, academia and community.
+- AF hosted a national conference of over 60 indicator experts, practitioners and potential users from government, academia and community.
 Key participants later helped establish a Canadian Research Advisory Group (CRAG) committed to developing the CIW.

 - CRAG began work on the first five domains of the CIW: Living Standards, Healthy Populations, Community Vitality, Education, and Time Use.

-- Release of the Canadian Index of Wellbeing's first three domains on Living Standards, Healthy Populations, and Community Vitality (June).
+- Release of the first three domains on Living Standards, Healthy Populations, and Community Vitality (June).

 - Release of special report "The Economic Crisis through the Lens of Economic Wellbeing (PDF)" (July).